appleGun22/hcnet/README.md

 # hcnet
-Networking C++ library, that works by a host &amp; client/s principle.
+Networking C++ library, that works by a host(server and client) &amp; client/s principle.